Iran Carpet Tour | Persian Rugs and Beyond

 After some hours of rest, you will eat a delicious breakfast with your guide who is waiting for you in the hotel lobby, and check your daily plan with him.

 Note: According to your arrival time and your guide’s opinion, you will have a light city tour of Tehran.

 On the second day of your trip to Tehran, you will be visiting the Iran carpet museum and some carpet weaving workshops.

-Iran Carpet Museum is one of the most famous museums in Tehran where exquisite and beautiful carpets are kept.
+Iran Carpet Museum is one of the most famous museums in Tehran where exquisite carpets are kept.
 And then, your guide will take you to the place where is the center of carpet weaving shops in Tehran.
 There, you can see how people (Men and Women) make nice and beautiful carpets, and also you can ask them to allow you to weave carpet.

 Note: Golestan palace and Jewelry museum could be other options for those who are not interested in visiting the workshop.